-- Sip on Fenny, a locally distilled liquor that you’re guaranteed to either love or hate; there’s no in-between.
+- Sip on Fenny, the local liquor that you’re guaranteed to either love or hate.
+(There’s no in-between.)

-- Rest and relax on Vagator Beach, a pristine stretch of sand, in northern Bardez.
+- Rest and relax on the pristine Vagator Beach in northern Bardez.

-- Hunt for treasures at Anjuna’s incredibly popular Wednesday night flea market.
+- Hunt for treasures at Anjuna’s Wednesday night flea market.

 - Soak up the sunshine and take in the views from Candolim beach.

-- Centre yourself and enjoy a day of yoga, meditation and relaxation at one of Mandrem’s chic wellness centres.
+- Centre yourself and enjoy a day of yoga, meditation and relaxation at one of the wellness centres.

-- Pick-up a good book and relax away an afternoon on quiet and calm Mandrem beach.
+- Pick up a good book and relax away an afternoon on quiet and calm Morjim beach.

-- Learn to surf or kitesurf in these calm turquoise waters at one of Pernem’s numerous surf schools.
+- Learn to surf or kitesurf in calm turquoise waters.

 - Hop aboard Querim’s free ferry and explore Fort Terekhol.